rahulshc/wTools/doc/eng/concept/BufferNode.md

 - An instance of type `BufferNode` has data.
 - Type `BufferNode` combines both data container and view ( representation ) in one class.
 - Type `BufferNode` is non-standard.
-- Type `BufferNode` has disadventages.
+- Type `BufferNode` has disadvantages.

 [Back to content](../README.md#Concepts)